Logitech built a $49 digital crayon for the new iPad

 Apple's new starter iPad is designed to make drawing more accessible, but the $89-plus it takes to buy the official Pencil for that iPad is a lot to swallow for cash-strapped educators.
 That's where Logitech might help: it's introducing a $49 Crayon accessory for the new iPad that should put art and handwriting within the reach of more schools.
-We're still waiting on details as we write this, but it's evident that Apple is comfortable allowing Pencil alternatives if it means getting more iPads into classrooms.
+It promises low lag, tilt support and sub-pixel precision with an 8-hour battery life, and won't need pairing to get started.
+It's evident that Apple is comfortable allowing Pencil alternatives if it means getting more iPads into classrooms.

-At the same time, Logitech is also readying a $99 Rugged Combo case for the iPad that includes a keyboard and a slot for your stylus.
+At the same time, Logitech is also readying a $99 Rugged Combo 2 case for the iPad that includes a detachable keyboard (powered by the iPad itself) and a slot for your stylus.
 This should both make the iPad feasible as a laptop and help it survive the inevitable tumble or two.
 That makes the iPad/Rugged Combo pairing decidedly pricier than a Chromebook (you can easily find educational Chromebooks under $300), but Apple and Logitech are no doubt betting that the touch-native interface will be worth it in some classes.

 Catch up on all of the news from Apple's education event right here!